 Proposals for SMRs

 Babcock & Wilcox (B&W, now BWXT) has set up B&W Modular Nuclear Energy LLC to market the mPower small modular reactor design.
 The company intended to apply for design certification in 2013, and a combined construction and operating licence (COL) application for TVA's Clinch River site in 2012.
 Bechtel joined the project as a 10% equity partner to design, license and deploy it.
-In March 2016 BWXT and Bechtel reached agreement on “accelerated development” of the mPower project, so that Bechtel will attempt for a year to secure funding for SMR development from third parties, including the DOE.
+In March 2016 BWXT and Bechtel reached agreement on “accelerated development” of the mPower project, so that Bechtel would attempt for a year to secure funding for SMR development from third parties, including the DOE.
 If Bechtel succeeds in this, then BWXT and Bechtel will negotiate and execute a new agreement, with Bechtel taking over management of the mPower program from BWXT.
-An ESP application for Clinch River is now expected in May 2016, followed by a COL application in 2018.
+An ESP application for Clinch River was in May 2016, followed by a COL application expected in 2018.

 Ameren Missouri which had been interested in building an EPR at Callaway in Missouri was then considering building five Westinghouse small modular reactors there, or possibly an AP1000.
 The COL application lodged in October 2008 was withdrawn in 2009 but may be revived as an SMR project in the light of impending constraints on coal-fired generation.